harness/terraform-provider-harness/docs/resources/platform_gitops_applications.md

 Optional:

-- `destination` (Block List) information about the application's destination. (see [below for nested schema](#nestedblock--application--spec--destination))
+- `destination` (Block List) Information about the GitOps application's destination. (see [below for nested schema](#nestedblock--application--spec--destination))
-- `source` (Block List) contains all information about the source of an application (see [below for nested schema](#nestedblock--application--spec--source))
+- `source` (Block List) Contains all information about the source of a GitOps application. (see [below for nested schema](#nestedblock--application--spec--source))
-- `sync_policy` (Block List) controls when a sync will be performed in response to updates in git. (see [below for nested schema](#nestedblock--application--spec--sync_policy))
+- `sync_policy` (Block List) Controls when a sync will be performed in response to updates in git. (see [below for nested schema](#nestedblock--application--spec--sync_policy))

 <a id="nestedblock--application--spec--destination"></a>
 ### Nested Schema for `application.spec.destination`

 Optional:

-- `name` (String) the URL of the target cluster and must be set to the Kubernetes control plane API.
+- `name` (String) URL of the target cluster and must be set to the kubernetes control plane API.
-- `namespace` (String) the target namespace for the application's resources.
+- `namespace` (String) Target namespace of the GitOps application's resources.
 The namespace will only be set for namespace-scoped resources that have not set a value for .metadata.namespace.
-- `server` (String) server of the destination of the Application
+- `server` (String) Server of the destination of the GitOps application.

 <a id="nestedblock--application--spec--source"></a>